muygalan/100-days-of-code/log.md

 **Thoughts:** It's been little over half a month since I conscientiously studied or toyed with code.
 (Kinda-sorta - I have actually been adding to my own personal mkdocs.)
 Although I'm somewhat familiar with the very basics of Git, I definitely can use a refresher and especially want to master more of the essential functions such as branching and merging.
 I also have been configuring a new dashboard program downloaded called Freeter.
 It's amazing thus far (although it has some shortcomings.)

+### Day 22: April 3rd, 2018

+**Today's Progress**: Completed the first full module for Treehouse's "Git Basics!"

+**Thoughts:** 2nd day in a row I have awoken at 5am to study code.
+At this point I'm just happy to be consistent thus far.
+The course was a good recap of some commands I already knew and reintroduction to forgotten commands.
+So far so good.
+Next up: branches.

 ---

 ### Day 0: February 30, 2016 (Example 1)